-On the basis of the initial report referred to in Article 62, the Agency shall establish a unified inventory of all nuclear material in Iraq subject to safeguards under this Agreement, irrespective of its origin, and shall maintain this inventory on the basis of subsequent reports and of the results of its verification activities.
-Copies of the inventory shall be made available to Iraq at intervals to be agreed.
+On the basis of the initial report referred to in Article 62, the Agency shall establish a unified inventory of all nuclear material in Japan subject to safeguards under this Agreement, irrespective of its origin, and shall maintain this inventory on the basis of subsequent reports and of the results of its verification activities.
+Copies of the inventory shall be made available to the Government of Japan at intervals to be agreed.